 3 Then Moses said, “I will now turn aside and see this great sight, why the bush does not burn.”

 4 So when the Lord saw that he turned aside to look, God called to him from the midst of the bush and said, “Moses, Moses!”
 And he said, “Here I am.”
 5 Then He said, “Do not draw near this place.
 Take your sandals off your feet, for the place where you stand is holy ground.”
 Exodus 3:3-5 (NKJV)

 Both Moses and Joshua were being called by God to begin great new chapters for the people of Israel.
 Moses would lead them from slavery in Egypt and Joshua would lead them to take possession of the Promised Land of Israel.
 In both cases, Moses and Joshua were anointed by God as leaders of the people, but it was only by relying on the power and presence of God and by obeying His commands that they were able to achieve these purposes.

 The presence of God brings healing and wholeness to us whenever we seek Him.
 Each morning, we wake up from sleep to begin the new day.
-By inviting God into our lives each day, we experience His holy presence and healing touch.
-We gain a fresh balance as we invite Him to be at the center of our activities.
+By inviting God into our lives, we experience His holy presence and healing touch.
+We gain a fresh balance as we invite Him to be in the center of our activities.
 Problems that weigh us down begin to melt as He helps to bear our burdens.
 We begin to experience serenity and peace as we surrender to Him despite the whirlwinds of trouble that may surround us.
-He reigns supreme in our life, bringing us deep love and wonderful blessings as we walk with Him.
+He reigns supreme in our life, bringing us a deep love and wonderful blessings as we walk with Him.

-God, help me to remove my sandals which are covered with the dirt of worry, anxiety, stress and depression of the world.
+Father God, help me to remove my sandals which are covered with the dirt of sin, worry, anxiety, stress and the depression of the world.
 May I bask in Your holy presence today.
 Defeat the internal and external foes which war against my soul, now and forever.
-Amen
+We ask this in Jesus’ name, Amen